rnibhriain/information-management/README.md

 Project for module: CSU34041

-Develop an ER model for information to be represented for an application and implement it as a MySQL database.
+Developed an Entity Relationship model for information to be represented for an application and implemented it as a MySQL database.